How often should I pump? And for how long? It seems like nobody tells you these things! Don’t worry, mama. We’ve got the expert advice right here.

 Different pumps have different flange sizes so the most important factor when buying a breast pump is ensuring it’s the proper fit.

-Most women have chosen their flanges while still pregnant, but their breast have doubled their size since then.
+Most women have chosen their flanges while still pregnant, but their breasts have doubled their size since then.

 It’s something to definitely keep in mind.